-In May 1965 the fortification complex and the adjacent waterfront property was given by the Navy to the state of Rhode Island for use as a state park.
+In May 1965, the fortification complex and the adjacent waterfront property were given by the Navy to the state of Rhode Island for use as a state park.
 In 1976, Fort Adams was declared a National Historic Landmark.

 The partially restored fort is open to the public today and operated by the Fort Adams Trust.
 Period guns and carriages are on display.
 Daily guided tours from Mid May through Columbus Day have access inside the old fort.
 The property is also the scene of many public and social events.

 Fort Adams Trust